-- Staff e-mail is managed through the Northumberland secure portal service. - Staff will only use official school provided email accounts to communicate with pupils and parents/carers, as approved by the Senior Leadership Team. - Access in school to external personal e-mail accounts may be blocked. - Excessive social e-mail use can interfere with learning and may be restricted. - E-mail sent to an external organisation should be written carefully and authorised before sending, in the same way as a letter written on school headed paper. - The forwarding of chain letters is not permitted.
+- Staff e-mail is managed through the Northumberland secure portal service. - Staff will only use official school provided email accounts to communicate with pupils and parents/carers, as approved by the Senior Leadership Team. - Access in school to external personal e-mail accounts may be blocked. - Excessive social e-mail use can interfere with learning and may be restricted. - Any e-mails sent outside of the organisation come with a warning from google. - Any sharing of personal information will be done via a secure email system such as Egress. - The forwarding of chain letters is not permitted. - Pupil access emails via the school360 application and is monitored by NCC.